What is Ceremonial-Grade Matcha?

 When to use it and not use it

-When should you consume or utilize premium ceremonial grade matcha?
-This section provides recommendations on the ideal uses as well as when not to use this high-end tea.
+When should you consume or utilize premium ceremonial-grade matcha?
+This section provides recommendations on the ideal uses and when not to use this high-end tea.

 For tea ceremonies